 A successful business needs steering.
 Management accounting reports are an essential part of that.
 It is therefore just normal that many management accountants are required to constantly create new reports and analyses.
+A classical example is a variance analysis report.

 When approached to create a new management accounting report, the accountant does normally not fully understand the problem or need for the new report.
 However, the stakeholder asking for the new report tells the management accountant what he or she expects in detail.
 Dutifully, we management accountants start generating a report in order to fulfil the stakeholders wish.